 Guillaume has been involved in a range of innovative Jersey cases including

-- securing an interim freezing order over a trust in aid of proceedings brought by a non-beneficiary before overcoming the ‘firewall provisions’ of the Trusts (Jersey) Law 1984 to obtain directions in Jersey giving substantial effect to an English order setting aside the trust ( JRC 267A), one of Jersey’s first statutory Hastings Bass and mistake cases ( JRC 048), and establishing that a common intention constructive trust may (as a matter of Jersey law) arise in relation to a loan account to a Jersey company ( JRC108).
+- securing an interim freezing order over a trust in aid of proceedings brought by a non-beneficiary before overcoming the ‘firewall provisions’ of the Trusts (Jersey) Law 1984 to obtain directions in Jersey giving substantial effect to an English order setting aside the trust, giving our client access to assets previously held in that trust to settle her divorce claim ( JRC 267A);

 Prior to joining Dickinson Gleeson, Guillaume worked for Jersey’s Attorney General within the Jersey Law Officers’ Department, providing advice to Ministers of the States of Jersey and governmental departments in relation to a range of issues including human rights law, European law, constitutional law and as to statutory interpretation.
 He also worked as a legal adviser to the States of Jersey Police making numerous court appearances as a prosecutor.